Want to see a kindergarten implementation of this? Check out the Not Just Child’s Play site.

-Syndrome, from The Incredibles, comes dressed as Darth Vader because both were sought training from masters, but then turned against them.
+Syndrome, from The Incredibles, comes dressed as Darth Vader because both sought training from masters, but then turned against those masters

 This could be homework or classwork, but you’ll need it at least a day before Halloween so you can create…

 You’ll build a table with all the characters, but missing the connecting trait, like so: